scaljeri/di-xxl/README.md

     @Inject({ name: 'foo', lazy: false }) addService;

-Please note that this will not work out of the box when you're using Typescript.
-Read about `di-inject` below to work around this issue!
+**Please note that this might not work out of the box when you're using Typescript.
+Read about `di executable to the rescue` below to work around this issue!**

 The `@Injectable` statements are directly executed, meaning that they are immediately available